AnnaT1990/SAR_forecast_experiment/2022-2023_48h_experiment/one_flow_package/README.md

 ### Updating configuration file

-config.py
-The config.py file contains user-defined parameters.
+The config.py file in folder Modules contains user-defined parameters.
 Here its structure and parameters that might be updated:

 - Directories and File Paths: Update the paths to the directories containing your SAR image files.
 You can set path_to_HH_files, path_to_HV_files, safe_folder, output_folder, and input_folder according to your file structure.